manojMadarasingha/videoTrainplusplus/README.md

 ## How the code works

 * Folder **data** contains sample two actual traces of Netflix and Stan traces we used in VideoTrain++.
-YouTube data generation is similar to Stan data generation.
+YouTube, 360 and Normal video data generation is similar to Stan data generation.
 All the GAN models used in data generation are coded in relevant scripts.
 * Synthesized traces are stored in `data` folder under `synth` subfolder.
 For both Netflix and Stan, codes generate *n* number of traces in one `.csv` file.
 Users can separate these traces as follows.
 Each row of the `.csv` file represents a bin of the trace.
 Below figure further explains the process.
     * Netflix: split the `.csv` files every 500 rows, because a Netflix trace contains 500 bins
     * Stan: split the `.csv` files every 125 rows, because a Stan trace contains 125 bins